NikNak-youtube/Rock-Paper-Scissors-Battle-Royale/README.md

 | **Flee Distance** | How far away threats trigger fleeing | 50-250 pixels |
 | **Attack Distance** | How far away prey is detected | 100-400 pixels |

+### Balanced Evolution
+Properties are **balanced** - they always sum to the same total.
+If one property increases, others must decrease:
+- Want to be fast?
+You'll sacrifice size, flee awareness, or attack range
+- Every advantage comes with a trade-off
+- This creates diverse, specialized entity "builds"

 ### How Evolution Works
-1. **Initial Spawn**: Entities start with random properties within defined ranges
+1. **Initial Spawn**: Entities start with random balanced properties
 2. **Inheritance**: When an entity wins a collision, the converted entity inherits the winner's properties
-3. **Mutation**: Inherited properties mutate slightly (±15% by default), introducing variation
+3. **Mutation**: Inherited properties mutate slightly (±15% by default), with compensation to maintain balance
 4. **Natural Selection**: Over time, successful traits spread through the population

 ### Emergent Behaviors